 #3) Excalibur 95855 EX-Shield Soft Crossbow Case

-Now, if you own an Excalibur recurve crossbow or other recurve model, this the best soft crossbow case for your bow.
+Now, if you own an Excalibur recurve crossbow or other recurve model, this is the best soft crossbow case for your bow.
 First, when choosing a soft case, we always check to make sure that the company didn’t skimp on the zippers.
 Because as well know, cheap zippers are the absolute worst.
 The good news is Excalibur chose heavy-duty zippers for its bag that move smoothly.

 Next, Excalibur didn’t skimp on the padding either.
 You’ll find padding throughout the bag to protect your bow, accessories, and optics.
 Third, we really like what Excalibur did with the outer pockets.
 In total, there are three external pockets that give you more than enough room for additional accessory storage and gear.
 So, if you need to store extra limbs, bolts, strings, etc., there are spots for those items as well.

 Lastly, it’s important to keep in mind that this bag is best suited for Excalibur brand recurve crossbows or bows of similar size.
 The problem is that if you use it with the wrong bow, you’ll most likely find that there’s too much space around the bow, leading to shifting in transit.

 - It fits Excalibur recurve bows like a glove

 - No internal velcro or straps to secure the bow